 All County Contracts will include a provision that allows the County to terminate a contract early for cause (Termination for Cause), without cause (Termination for Convenience), or for non-appropriation of funds (Termination for Non-Appropriation of Funds).
-The Assistant Director of Purchasing & Contracts is authorized to exercise the County's option to terminate a County contract early by providing written notice to the Supplier.
+The Purchasing Director is authorized to exercise the County's option to terminate a County contract early by providing written notice to the Supplier.